- (707)-741-1993

 A central air system has important parts that work together to cool your home.
 For instance, the outdoor unit contains the compressor and condenser.
 While the indoor unit contains the air handler, a blower fan, and an evaporator coil that connects to your ductwork.

 Just like your refrigerators, this system uses refrigerant to move heat.
 This process starts when your air handler pulls hot air from your home into the system.
+When comparing ductless vs central HVAC, it’s important to note how the central system relies heavily on ductwork to distribute air throughout your home, whereas ductless systems bypass this and provide a more flexible installation.

 Then the refrigerant in the evaporator coil takes this heat from the air and makes it cooler.
 The cool air is now pushed back into your home through your ducts and vents.
+When comparing ductless vs central HVAC systems, central air relies on ductwork, while ductless systems provide zoned cooling without ducts.

 Also, traditional central air systems often work well with heat pumps to help you save energy and provide you with warmth in colder months.
 They help to give you the comfort of a controlled climate in your California home all year round.